pdyason/wallet/assets/data/readme.md

 - Add cards and banned countries
 - Swipe to delete
-- Card info is store locally only and is encrypted
+- Card information is stored locally only and is encrypted

 ## About